Sattler College: Campus

 On October 26, 2017, the college announced that it had secured the 17th floor of the Leverett Saltonstall Building for its first campus.
 It is located in downtown Boston in Beacon Hill.
 The college says that it had no plans for building science labs.
 Instead, they plan "to have students take laboratory courses through the Harvard University Extension School, Northeastern University’s College of Professional Studies, or elsewhere and transfer credits back to Sattler."
 The college does plan to lease out apartment space to its students to provide housing options.

 Academics

 Academic model

-Sattler adheres to the Oxford academic model.
 Classes are mostly discussion-based, with briefer lectures and greater student involvement.
-They told the Massachusetts BHE, "Faculty will serve primarily as mentors and discussion leaders, not as lecturers or providers of information.
-Students will be directed to on-line lecture sets and will be responsible for learning outside of class, e.g., researching, reading, and watching video lectures.
-In class, ideas will be reinforced, discussed, and critiqued.

 Instead of having a library of their own, Sattler utilizes the Boston Public Library for its students.
 Sattler also provides electronic library resources by subscribing to the eBook services provided by two leading digital library service providers: Proquest (ebrary) and EBSCO."
+As of 2025, Sattler College has a small physical library located on the campus.